All Episodes

 She likes kale.

-And in the farming world, when they were picking the lettuce, they said, Oh, this tastes good.
+And in the farming world, when they were picking the lettuce, they said, oh, this tastes good.

 All right, we'll sell this.

-And then maybe the surrogate's okay.
+And then maybe this original Edison's okay.

-But at some point they must have seen the kale and said, Oh, we can't sell this.
+But at some point, they must have seen the kale and said, oh, we can't sell this.

-Supposedly has more iron, more has everything except flavor.
+It supposedly has more iron, more has everything except flavor.

-But otherwise it's perfect.
+But otherwise, it's perfect.

 Got lots to talk about.